 To make data analytics more useful and meaningful to the IT transformation effort, an organization must make some fundamental changes in its approach to information management.

 Finding the right tool for integrating and exchanging data

-Data integration with the system has always been a challenge for most organizations.
+Data integration has been a challenge for most organizations.
 When the organization goes digital, there will be more and more data piling up every day.
 Not all of this data will be easy to access or integrate.
-Though data integration can be done manually in most cases, it will be a time-consuming process.
+Though data integration can be done manually, in most cases, it will be a time-consuming process.
 So, the organization needs to decide on the right tools to use for processing and integrating data, to make it easily accessible to everyone who can use it.

 Creating central data repositories

 Data cannot be left scattered among individual departments and desks if you wish to utilize it effectively.
 All the data that an organization collects must be stored in one place centrally so that anyone on the analytics team can access this data and work on it whenever they need to.
 You can either modify your job flows within the organization to ensure that all the data from different locations are routed to the central repository or use automation software to extract and transfer data to the central storage without any manual work required.

 It does not matter how much data you collect if that data is not relevant to the business or does not contribute to the business in any way.
 In fact, collecting too much data actually makes the job of processing and analytics more complicated.
 The data that the organization collects needs to be cleaned and filtered before sending it to the archives.
 Not all data is worth retaining.
 What kind of data is to be kept and what can be discarded should be made clear through some established guidelines.

 Encouraging collaboration between the data science and IT teams